 In the early 1980s, studies showed about half the deaths due to trauma could have been prevented if patients had received critical care sooner.
 When Dr. Greg Powell lost a young mother who was being transported from a rural area to Calgary by ground ambulance, he decided something had to change.
 That’s when he founded STARS.

-- The more quickly a patient receives treatment, the much better their recovery.
+- The sooner a patient receives treatment, the better their recovery

 - Timely treatment of stroke, heart attacks or brain injuries can save more than $1 million per patient

 - The economic benefits of helicopter ambulance missions are six times higher than the costs

 - Patients transported by helicopter ambulance are more likely to survive than those transported by ground ambulance, even though they are more severely injured